 What should I do after inheriting an IRA?

 If you've inherited an IRA, you will have several options available to you.
-These options will vary, however, depending on your relation to the deceased, their age, your age, what type of IRA you've inherited, whether distributions have already begun, and whether you're the sole beneficiary.
+These options will vary, however, depending on your relation to the deceased (most commonly, whether they were a spouse or parent), their age, your age, what type of IRA you've inherited, whether distributions have already begun, and whether you're the sole beneficiary.
 Tax-deferred accounts require additional tax planning to help ensure there are no unintended tax consequences from distributions.
 If you've inherited an IRA, please contact us to review and discuss your options.

 Are life insurance proceeds taxable?